JoaoAlirio/geemod/methods.md

 ## Regions
 Defining the **study area** involves selecting two regions, one for **calibration** and the other for **projection**.
-- The same region can be used to define both areas if the goal is to train and project the models in the same geographic space.
 - Occurrences will be restricted to the calibration region.
+- The same region can be used to define both areas, in order to project the models onto the same geographical space.
-- Predictor variables will be limited separately to each region.
+- The predictor variables will be limited separately for both the calibration and projection regions.
 - There are four ways to define the two regions (that are illustrated in the video tutorial):
     - by file
     - by selecting countries